RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring.md

     **Note**: You can set the `Condition` of a _Milestone_ in the _Assignments_ properties of  the _Milestone_ node.
 Simply select the node, and click on the `Assignments` field of the property editor (the panel on the right side of the screen).
 This will open the _Data Input/Output Assignments_ editor.
 The data-input `Condition` should already be listed.
 In the _Source_ field, select `Constant`, and type (or paste) the condition expression.

-    Name:  `Milestone 1: Dispute received`
+    Name:  `Dispute received`

-    Condition: `org.kie.api.runtime.process.CaseData(data.get("fraudData") != null)`{{copy}}
+    Condition: `CaseData(data.get("fraudData") != null)`

     Adhoc autostart: `false`

     ![Business Central Designer Milestone Dispute Received]({% image_path business-central-designer-milestone-dispute-received.png %}){:width="600px"}

-    Ad hoc nodes with no incoming connections, like the _Milestone_ we've just defined, can be configured with the `Adhoc autostart` property, which is a property of the node itself.
-These tasks are triggered automatically when the case instance is started.
-Triggering a node means that the node becomes _active_, not that they are completed.
-In the case of a Milestone this means that the milestone becomes active and that its conditional completion expression will be enabled.
-However, in this case, we are setting `Adhoc autostart` to `false`, and thus configuring the Milestone to be triggered by an event and not automatically.
+    As we saw earlier with our script task, ad hoc nodes with no incoming connections, like the _Milestone_ we've just defined, can be configured with the `Adhoc autostart` property, which is a property of the node itself.
+This will activate the node automatically when the case is started.
+Another way of triffering/activating an _ad hoc_ node is by signalling it.
+In this case our _Signal End Event_ triggers our _Milestone_ node and activate it.
+Remember that milestone activation does not complete it.
+A milestone is completed when it's completion condition is met.
+In another words, completion of a milestone is driven by conditional expressions on the state of the data.
+It is data-driven.

 4. Save your process/case definition.